Relief bill is most significant legislation for Black farmers since Civil Rights Act, experts say

 Of the 3.4 million farmers in the United States today, only 45,000 are Black, according to the USDA, down from 1 million a century ago.
 Black farmland ownership peaked in 1910 at 16 to 19 million acres, about 14 percent of total agricultural land, according to the Census of Agriculture.
 A century later, 90 percent of that land had been lost.
 White farmers now account for 98 percent of the acres, according to USDA data.

 “It does my heart good to know that my 91-year-old father is alive to see what he’s been trying to accomplish for the last 30 years come to fruition,” said Abraham Carpenter, a Black farmer from Grady, Ark.
-He says this debt relief represents a lifelong dream for many Black farmers.
+He said this debt relief represents a lifelong dream for many Black farmers.

 “We have been held hostage by the USDA for so many years,” he said.
 “Most people don’t realize how it feels to be mistreated.
 They don’t know what it feels like to be placed in a position where you cannot help yourself or your family.”